 How Do You Get Rid Of Horsehair Worms?

-Preventing Horsehair worms in your aquarium is better than treating an infected ghost shrimp as the chance of survival is thin.
+Preventing these worms in your aquarium is better than treating an infected ghost shrimp as the chance of survival is thin.

 To get rid of Horsehair worms, you should keep a cleaner tank with a regular cleaning routine.
 Below are prevention tips to get rid of Horsehair Worms.

-First of all, you should remove the infected Ghost shrimp into a quarantine tank.
+First of all, you should remove the Ghost shrimp with the worm into a quarantine tank.

 While the sick Shrimp is in the Q tank, carefully observe other shrimps and snails and check whether they are infected.